pavel-2020/devextreme-documentation/concepts/05 Widgets/DropDownBox/15 Synchronize with the Embedded Element.md

-You should synchronize the **DropDownBox** widget with an embedded element.
+You should synchronize the **DropDownBox** UI component with an embedded element.
 The following instructions show how to do it when the embedded element is another DevExtreme widget, but they are also applicable in other cases.

 1. **Specify data sources**
 The **DropDownBox**'s and embedded UI component's data sources can be the same or different.
 If they are different, the UI component's key field should be present in the **DropDownBox**'s data source.